FilipSulich/multi-scale-modeling/Assignment5/README.md

 ## General Conclusions

 - The use of anatomical connectivity in network design allowed us to create models reflecting species-specific visual processing characteristics.
 - Higher-order layers (V4, IT) were influenced by both learning and species-specific connectivity, as showed by RSA and t-SNE analysis.

+  ## Note
+  To help with building the CNN model, we used the PyTorch documentation (https://docs.pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html).
+Additionally, in some sections we used ChatGPT to help with the code refactoring and debugging (prompt was "refactor this piece of code for optimality: {code_snippet}".